-

 from Kant to Catherine Keener

-The Inaugural Great Philanthropy Debate was presented this evening by the Melbourne Community Foundation and the Melbourne Writers’ Festival.
-With a theme of ethics in philanthropy, and titled – The Giving Agenda: There’s Always an Agenda, the panel did not … Continue reading
+The Inaugural Great Philanthropy Debate was presented in 2010 by the then Melbourne Community Foundation (now known as Australian Communities Foundation) and the Melbourne Writers’ Festival.
+With a theme of ethics in philanthropy, and titled – The Giving Agenda: There’s … Continue reading

-Posted in corporate social responsibility, philanthropy, social action
+Posted in corporate social responsibility, donate, philanthropy, social action

 4 Comments